 The Texas Commission on Environmental Quality (TCEQ) inspects the GBRA system on an annual basis, as required by law.
 Your drinking water from our surface water treatment plant meets or exceeds all federal and state established water quality standards.
-The tables in this report list all substances that were detected in our treated water during calendar year 2004, and the highest levels at which they were detected.
+The tables in this report list all substances that were detected in our treated water, and the highest levels at which they were detected.
 The tables also reflect the highest levels allowed by federal regulatory agencies.